algolia/vue-instantsearch/docs/src/components/highlight.md

 Displays highlighted attributes of your search results.

-This component leverages the [highlighting feature of Algolia](https://www.algolia.com/doc/faq/searching/what-is-the-highlighting/#faq-section).
+This component leverages the [highlighting feature of Algolia](https://www.algolia.com/doc/faq/searching/what-is-the-highlighting/#faq-section) and is designed to work with `escapeHTML` set to true in the surrounding `<ais-hits>`.

 ## Usage